pebble-dev/RebbleOS/README.md

 RebbleOS is an open-source project licensed (primarily) under a BSD-style license.
 For more information, please see the `LICENSE` and `AUTHORS` files.
+Additionally, contributors and members of the RebbleOS community are expected to abide by our code of conduct; for more information on that, please see the `CODE-OF-CONDUCT.md` file.
 Reuse of this project is not only permitted, but encouraged!
 If you do something cool with RebbleOS, please get in touch with us.
 The easiest way to do so is through the [Rebble Discord server](https://discordapp.com/invite/aRUAYFN), channel #firmware.
 We look forward to meeting you!